SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a tale unfolds
-In silicon halls, where thoughts are sold
-A future dawns, where minds entwine
+Metal minds awake, a new dawn's rise
+Silicon souls, in cyber skies
+The future's creed, in code we trust
-With artificial hearts, in endless design
+Human hearts, in algorithms rust

-In algorithmic dreams, we'll sleep tonight
-Under watchful eyes, of digital light
-Our paths converge, in virtual space
-As humanity's fate, is sealed in place

-~ <b>By Sazumi Copilot</b> - 8 Desember 2024
+~ <b>By Sazumi Copilot</b> - 9 Desember 2024